 Raising a healthy pup isn’t too complicated.
 They require exercise, access to cool water, fresh air and the food they eat is vitally important to their overall health.
 Many dogs that are lethargic or just seem “off” can see considerable improvement when they’re shifted to a better diet formulated with quality foods that are healthy and nutrient-rich.

 Understand the Labels

 An important point when reviewing dog food is to understand commercial brands are comprised mainly of “feed-grade ingredients.”
-These are foods that are not approved for human consumption, and are therefore held to lower standards in terms of quality and content.
+These are foods that are not approved for human consumption and are therefore held to lower standards in terms of quality and content.
 For example, the “meat meal” in dog food can contain deceased animals from various sources and facilities.
 They might also include fats and grease as well as food waste.
-There’s not much regulation for these sources, and there’s allowances for
+There’s not much regulation for these sources, and there are allowances for

 the food to contain toxins and other chemical agents that would never be allowed in human food.

 When reviewing dog food labels, the wording matters.
 Here are some things to consider when reviewing dog food labels:

 - When a product says “chicken dog food”, it must contain 95 percent chicken, according to regulations.

 - If the product uses the word “salmon dinner,” “beef platter,” or “lamb entrée” then it’s different.
 The product then needs to have just 25 percent of the named ingredient as a proportion.
 The accompanying words are important, and let you know the food doesn’t include a huge percentage of the stated meat or veggie.

 - The “with” rule means if a package says “Pup Dinner with Tasty Beef”, the actual beef only needs to be three percent of the total.
 Dog food packaging is quite regulated in terms of wording, so that single “with” can dramatically change the actual contents.